 With the preparations out of the way, it’s time to install the DEM FlexEngine, install the DEM Management Console, configure DEM, and test with users accessing the published applications.

-The FlexEngine component of DEM must be installed on each master image and physical computer used for Horizon.
+You must install the FlexEngine component of DEM on each master image and physical computer used for Horizon.

 In the vCenter console, power on the Server 2019 and Windows 10 master image VMs.

 I collapsed all the Horizon folders before starting.

 Select the cluster and, in the right frame, click VMs, as shown in Figure 1.

 Select the two master images, right-click the two master images, click Power, and click Power On, as shown in Figure 2.

 Copy the DEM installation file to the master images and the physical computer.

 Right-click the DEM installation file and click Install, as shown in Figure 3.